senseexcel/senseexcel/install_guide.md

 2. Excel should start automatically and add the "Qlik Sense" tab and associated toolbar to Excel.

 3. Click "About" and check the "Auto load" option if it isn't checked already.
 This will start Sense Excel every time you open MS Excel.

+4. Close Excel and Re-open it.
+The "Sense" entry should show up in your menu bar.

+5. In limited instances the "Sense" add-in might not register properly when using the double-cliek method.
+If this is the case, use the alternate installation technique.

+a.
+Open Excel and a blank workbook.

+b.
+Navigate to File > Options > Add-Ins.
+Press the "Go" button then the "Browse" button.

+c.
+Navigate to the file location of your Sense Excel software and select the approriate xll file.

+d.
+Once the Add-in loads and registers go to Settings and check Auto-Load.
+Exit and Restart Excel.

-4. Please take the time to read our terms of use (click on About) and confirm that the version you are using corresponds to the version listed in the Info window.
+6  Please take the time to read our terms of use (click on About) and confirm that the version you are using corresponds to the version listed in the Info window.

 ### 5.4  Qlik Sense Server Configuration